agrippa-io/node-connection-manager/README.md

 Users conceptualize what type of connection they are accessing.

 ##### Stores #####
-A `STORE` Map has been provided to help promote grouping connections by popular Persistence Technologies, including:
+A `TYPE_STORE` Map has been provided to help promote grouping connections by popular
+Persistence Technologies, including:
  * MONGO
  * MYSQL